gravitational/hackernews-challenge/README.md

-# Hacker News Front-end Challenge
+# Hacker News Frontend Challenge

 ### Objective
 The goal of this challenge is to recreate a light weight version of [hackernews](https://news.ycombinator.com/) using React and the [Firebase Hackernews API](https://github.com/HackerNews/API).
 You can make improvements to the UI of Hacker News if you wish (not required), however please keep the spirit of the site the same (At most it should look like an updated version of HN)